Relintai/pandemonium_engine_docs/tutorials/math/vector_math.md

 ![](img/vector_mult1.png)

+Note:
-.. note:: Multiplying a vector by a scalar does not change its direction,
+ Multiplying a vector by a scalar does not change its direction,
           only its magnitude.
 This is how you **scale** a vector.

 Practical applications